The next time you are about to throw out your handphone to get a new model, perhaps ask yourself first: How many gorillas died for this?

 “Recycling is a fallacy if not complemented by robust systems to recover and reuse materials,” said Ms Maggie Lee, a market transformation manager at the World Wide Fund for Nature (Singapore).

-This Trash Talk series is in partnership with TODAY.
+This Trash Talk series is produced in partnership with TODAY.